 Alexa can’t stay connected to Wi-Fi

-When an Alexa speaker can’t reach the internet, it tends to complain loudly and immediately, since it depends on Amazon servers to interpret voice commands.
+When an Alexa speaker can’t reach the internet, it tends to complain loudly and immediately, since it depends on Amazon servers to interpret most voice commands.
 In some cases, this will be out of your hands — if there’s an internet outage in your area, you’ll have to wait for your internet service provider (ISP) to fix things.
-You do, however, have some options if it’s just your own modem, speaker, or local Wi-Fi network that’s behind your Amazon Alexa problems.
+You do, however, have some options if it’s just your modem, speaker, or local Wi-Fi network that’s behind your Alexa problems.

 On a basic level, you need to make sure both your Wi-Fi router and Alexa speaker are out in the open, separated by as few walls and objects as possible.
 Some people make the mistake of stuffing their router in a closet, drawer, or behind furniture, which reduces signal strength and range.